Child Covid-19 cases are steadily increasing. But with schools opening, expert warns this is just the beginning - KESQ

 As cases spread, crowding in hospitals has been on the rise as well.

-Florida currently has 16,521 individuals hospitalized with Covid-19, making up 36.1% of all patients in Florida hospitals, according to an update released by the Florida Hospital Association on Tuesday.
+Florida on Tuesday had 16,521 people hospitalized with Covid-19, making up 36.1% of all patients in Florida hospitals, the Florida Hospital Association said.

 “There can be no question that many Florida hospitals are stretched to their absolute limits,” said Mary C. Mayhew, President and CEO, of the association.